mwpastore/dalli-rate_limiter/README.md

-A rate-limiting system is only as good as its backing store, and it should be noted that a Memcached ring can lose members or indeed its entire working set at the drop of a hat.
-Mission-critical use cases, where operations absolutely, positively have to be idempotent, should probably seek solutions elsewhere.
+A rate-limiting system is only as good as its backing store, and it should be noted that a Memcached ring can lose members or indeed its entire working set (in the event of a flush operation) at the drop of a hat.
+Mission-critical use cases, where repeated operations absolutely, positively have to be restricted, should probably seek solutions elsewhere.

 The limiting algorithm seems to work well but it is far from battle-tested.
 I tried to use atomic operations where possible to mitigate race conditions, but